Roblox drama explained as CEO under huge pressure after Schlep 'predator hunter' ban

 What has Roblox said?

-A spokesperson for Roblox told Indy100: "At Roblox, we want all of our users to have a safe and positive experience and have robust Community Standards in place to prohibit content or behaviour that may be inappropriate or harmful.
+A spokesperson for Roblox told Indy100 on 12 August: "At Roblox, we want all of our users to have a safe and positive experience and have robust Community Standards in place to prohibit content or behaviour that may be inappropriate or harmful.

 "While we maintain comprehensive on-platform abuse reporting tools, and actively encourage our users to use them to alert us to potentially harmful activity, we believe that safety enforcement should be left to trained professionals and proper authorities, not individual users, and we work closely with and actively seek law enforcement's input on safety matters.